 Did the Syrian Refugee Crisis impact European economic freedom?

-A prominent theoretical argument for immigration restrictions holds that large inflows from institutionally weaker countries could erode destination-country institutions.
-The Syrian refugee crisis offers the hardest possible test of this claim.
+The Syrian refugee crisis offers the hardest possible test of the claim that immigration erodes institutions.
 Syria scored 4.53 on the Economic Freedom of the World (EFW) index while host countries scored approximately 8.0, a gap of 3.5 points.
 Refugees are less self-selected than voluntary migrants, and the scale was unprecedented: Germany absorbed over one million Syrians, Sweden took in 2.2% of its population.

 We apply the synthetic control method to construct counterfactual EFW trajectories for Germany, Austria, and Sweden using a donor pool of 21 European countries where the Syrian-born population remained below 0.1%.
 The most notable donors are the United Kingdom (carrying 47% of Austria’s weight, 57% of Germany’s, and 39% of Sweden’s), the Czech Republic, France, Ireland, and Poland.
 We stack the three country-level analyses by aligning treatment years and averaging effects.